Slovene language: Dialects

 The Prekmurje dialect used to have a written norm of its own at one point.
 The Resian dialects have an independent written norm that is used by their regional state institutions.
-Speakers of those two dialects have considerable difficulties with being understood by speakers of other varieties of Slovene, needing code-switching to Standard Slovene.
+Speakers of those two dialects have considerable difficulties with being understood by speakers of other varieties of Slovene, needing to code-switch to Standard Slovene.
 Other dialects are mutually intelligible when speakers avoid the excessive usage of regionalisms.

 Regionalisms are mostly limited to culinary and agricultural expressions, although there are many exceptions.
-Some loanwords have become so deeply rooted in the local language that people have considerable difficulties in finding a standard expression for the dialect term (for instance, kovter meaning blanket is prešita odeja in Standard Slovene, but the latter term is very rarely used in speech, being considered inappropriate for non-literary registers).
-Southwestern dialects incorporate a great deal of calques and loanwords from Italian, whereas eastern and northwestern dialects are replete with lexemes of German origin.
+Some loanwords have become so deeply rooted in the local language that people have considerable difficulties in finding a standard expression for the dialect term (for instance, kremšnita meaning a type of custard cake is kremna rezina in Standard Slovene, but the latter term is very rarely used in speech, being considered inappropriate for non-literary registers).
+Southwestern dialects incorporate many calques and loanwords from Italian, whereas eastern and northwestern dialects are replete with lexemes of German origin.
 Usage of such words hinders intelligibility between dialects and is greatly discouraged in formal situations.